steqeq/0000/docs/understand/file_reorg.md

-# ROCm FHS Reorganization, Backward Compatibility, and Versioning
+# ROCm FHS Reorganization

 ## Introduction

-We discuss the ROCm platform transitioning to the [Linux foundation Filesystem Hierarchy Standard (FHS)] (https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), backward compatibility, and improved versioning.
+The ROCm platform has adopted the [Linux foundation Filesystem Hierarchy Standard (FHS)] (https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) in order to to ensure ROCm is consistent with standard open source conventions.
+The following sections specify how current and future releases of ROCm adhere to FHS, how the previous ROCm filesystem is supported, and how improved versioning specifications are applied to ROCm.

 ## Adopting FHS

-ROCm directory structure and directory content layout is adopting the [Linux foundation Filesystem Hierarchy Standard (FHS)] (https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html) in order to standardize its directory structure and directory content layout, adhering to open source conventions for Linux-based distribution.
-FHS will ensure internal consistency within the ROCm stack, as well as external consistency with other systems and distributions.
+In order to standardize ROCm directory structure and directory content layout ROCm has adopted the [Linux foundation Filesystem Hierarchy Standard (FHS)] (https://refspecs.linuxfoundation.org/FHS_3.0/fhs/index.html), adhering to open source conventions for Linux-based distribution.
+FHS ensures internal consistency within the ROCm stack, as well as external consistency with other systems and distributions.
 The ROCm proposed file structure is outlined below:

 ```none
 /opt/rocm-<ver>